Cite this

 where \(p(x)\) is the probability density function of X.

 The differential entropy does not have the same clear interpretations as the discrete entropy.
-In particular, it cannot be interpreted as the number of bits needed to describe the outcome of a random variable with that probability density.
-In fact, it takes an infinite number of bits to describe a real number with arbitrary precision.
+In particular, it cannot be interpreted as the number of bits needed to describe an outcome, since specifying a real number with arbitrary precision requires infinitely many bits.
 The differential entropy can also take negative values unlike its discrete counterpart.
-Finally, as is pointed out in ([2] p180), equation \(\eqref{diff_entropy}\) is actually improper in the sense that it takes the logarithm of a dimensional quantity, the probability density (which has units \(\frac{1}{x}\)).
-For this reason, the value of differential entropy will change when units change.
+Finally, as pointed out in ([2] p180), equation \(\eqref{diff_entropy}\) is improper in that it takes the logarithm of a dimensional quantity (the probability density has units \(\frac{1}{x}\)), so the value of differential entropy changes when units change.

-The maximum entropy distribution for a given state space also works differently in the case of continuous probability densities.
+The maximum entropy distribution for a given state space also works differently for continuous probability densities.
 If our state space \(\mathcal{X}\) is the set of real numbers \(\mathbb{R}\), then the entropy can be driven infinitely high by making an infinitely wide distribution.
 However, we can still describe a maximum entropy distribution under certain constraints.
 For example, the maximum entropy distribution on \(\mathbb{R}\) with a variance equal to \(\sigma^2\) is a normal distribution with that variance.
 Many commonly used distributions are optimal under similar constraints, and maximum entropy distributions have many important applications in statistical inference and statistical physics that are beyond our scope here.

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = \int_{\mathcal{X}} \int_{\mathcal{Y}} p(x, y)\log \left( \frac{p(x, y)}{p(x)p(y)} \right) dxdy \end{aligned}\]